 This is the official word from the US Department of State: “Tourist travel to Cuba remains prohibited.
 You must obtain a license from the Department of Treasury or your travel must fall into one of 12 categories of authorized travel.”

 Many backpackers just say they are Catholics going to Cuba to visit its impressive churches and cathedrals and get a tourist visa based on religious grounds, with little to no proof required (praise the lord).
-If you go through a visa service all of this shit is far easier than it sounds, don’t worry.

-How to Travel in Cuba
+How to Get Around in Cuba

 When it comes to taxis it is all about the negotiation process.
 Taxi drivers will ALWAYS charge you more than a Cuban person.
 Note: taxi companies do not allow Cubans and foreigners to ride in the same taxi, so you can’t opt to share a taxi (unless maybe you speak perfect Spanish and/or look Latino).